Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/ensembl-variant-effect-predictor/how-to-use-ensembl-vep.md

 You can search for a species genome or assembly, using the:
 * common name
 * scientific name
-* assembly name and
+* assembly name
-* assembly accession number.
+* assembly accession number

 <figure>
   <img src="media/search-common-name-vep.png" width="450" alt="search term human in search box"/>